 Aetna International has implemented a framework to follow the General Data Protection Regulation (GDPR), which became law in all European Union (EU) and European Economic Area (EEA) countries on May 25, 2018.
 This law gives people greater protection over their personal data, with the potential for significant fines for privacy breaches.
 GDPR includes requirements related to data collection, storage and usage among the companies and organizations that process personal data of individuals in the European Union.

 Our domestic plans are not in scope.
-To help support operational requirements of GDPR, members based in the EU and EEA must be enrolled in Aetna International plans.
+To help support operational requirements of GDPR, to the extent you determine applicable, we have an option available for members in the EU or EEA to be enrolled in Aetna international plans.